SvenHerbers/XIAM-2NQ/README.md

 | `chixy12,chixy34,chiyz12,chiyz34,chixz12,chixz34` | `Quadrupole coupling terms, but used offdiagonal in v.
 Matrix elements offdiagonal in J neglected.
 These parameters go with Pickett type Coriolis parameters.
 Should not be mixed with Wilson type at the moment, due to a likely phase inconsistency.` |

 ## Update Notes
+  XIAM-2NQ v0.40b - 16-March-2026
+  - Fixed an error in handling `S 0` (rigid-rigid) lines in `hmulthrr` which lead to wrong results wenn used together with offdiagonal `chiyz34` or `S11_` parameters.
   XIAM-2NQ v0.40 - 14-March-2026
   - Unified the subroutines `hmulthrr` and `hmulthrr_old`; `hmulthrr_old` has been removed.
   - Updated the naming convention for first-order local types from `DxS2` to `S2_Dx`.